 The hyporheic zone (HZ) is a subsurface environment where groundwater and river water mix, causing various physical, chemical, and microbial processes to occur simultaneously.
 Dynamic river flow conditions can lead to fluctuations in the delivery of oxygen and organic carbon to the HZ, thereby impacting biogeochemical processes and contaminant transport.
 Despite their importance, these impacts are currently poorly understood.
 Laboratory experiments were designed to evaluate the effects of variable oxygen availability, mimicking the effects of dynamic river and groundwater mixing processes.
-The results were used to develop a numerical model that was used to evaluate the relative importance of hydrologic (water flow) and biogeochemical (material transformation) processes on the contaminant chromium (Cr) migration and to predict the effectiveness of the HZ as a barrier to Cr transport into the river environment.
+The results were used to develop a numerical model that was used to evaluate the relative importance of hydrologic (water flow) and biogeochemical (material transformation) processes on the contaminant contaminant (chromium, Cr) migration and to predict the effectiveness of the HZ as a barrier to Cr transport into the river environment.

 Dynamic hydrobiogeochemical conditions are especially prevalent in highly managed waterways such as rivers controlled by hydroelectric dams.
-This study provides important insights into the role of the HZ as a region of transition between biological communities for processing contaminants, as well as a natural redox barrier for immobilizing (sequestering) Cr under dynamic hydrological conditions.
+This study provides important insights into the role of the HZ as a region of transition between biological communities for processing contaminants, as well as a natural redox barrier for immobilizing (sequestering) chromium under dynamic hydrological conditions.
 These results can support a holistic approach to river and groundwater management.

 Hydrological, geochemical, and biogeochemical processes affect the supply, delivery, mixing, and residence times of microbes, chemicals, and other organisms that meet within the HZ.
 Until now, the impacts of hydrodynamic processes in rapidly changing river flow conditions have been poorly understood.

 Looking to the future, long-term monitoring systems are needed to evaluate the applicability of the new reactive transport model.
-The model, initial, and boundary conditions developed in this study are based on the Hanford HZ but they can be readily adapted for other sites.
+The model, initial, and boundary conditions developed in this study are based on the Hanford HZ, but they can be readily adapted for other sites.

-This research is supported by the U.S. Department of Energy, Office of Science, Biological and Environmental Research (BER), as part of the Subsurface Biogeochemical Research (SBR) Program through the PNNL SBR Science Focus Area (SFA) project.
+This research is supported as part of the Subsurface Biogeochemical Research (SBR) program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy Office of Science, through the Pacific Northwest National Laboratory SBR Science Focus Area (SFA) project.
 F. Xu and C. Liu also acknowledge support from Research Funds from the National Natural Science Foundation of China and China Postdoctoral Science Foundation.

-Liu, Yuanyuan, F. Xu, and C. Liu.
-“Coupled Hydro-Biogeochemical Processes Controlling Cr Reductive Immobilization in Columbia River Hyporheic Zone.”
-Environ.
-Sci.
-Technol.
-51(3):1508-1517 (2016).[DOI:10.1021/acs.est.6b05099]
+Liu, Yuanyuan, et al. “Coupled Hydro-Biogeochemical Processes Controlling Cr Reductive Immobilization in Columbia River Hyporheic Zone.”
+Environmental Science & Technology 51(3), 1508–17 (2017).[DOI:10.1021/acs.est.6b05099].

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER